History of Oak Family Vineyard and Ranch Estate

 played by Cynthia Gatlin

-photo © 2011 - 2022 Patricia Collins & Aria Pictures
+photo © 2011 - 2024 Patricia Collins and Aria Pictures

-Oak Family Vineyard & Estate Ranch landscape
+Oak Family Vineyard and Estate Ranch landscape

-Photo © 2012 - 2023 Doug Hammer and Aria Pictures
+Photo © 2012 - 2024 Doug Hammer and Aria Pictures

-With hundreds of streams and creeks throughout the property and many lakes, there is no shortage of water for the abundant flora and fauna that call Oak Family Vineyard & Ranch Estate home.
+With hundreds of streams and creeks throughout the property and many lakes, there is no shortage of water for the abundant flora and fauna that call Oak Family Vineyard and Ranch Estate home.
 The Yuba River, once known for its gold panning from 1830 - 1925, also runs through the property.

 In 1947, Richard James Oak was born to Albert Simon and Mary Bessie Oak.
 At the age of 18, in the spring of 1965, Richard purchased 300 acres of the family estate — some say it the family gave it to him, but the records show a little of both.
 Richard planted grape varietals with help from his friend Samuel George Washington educated in viticulture.
 Richard went to college to earn his degree in viticulture and business, which is where he met and married Cecilia Ann Hanson, yes, the brother of Gary Donald Hanson, whom Richard was also good friends with before meeting Cecilia.